anquanscan/sec-tools/README.md

 [invenio](https://github.com/UMassCybersecurity/invenio): :mag_right: Cve-scanner and vulnerability scanner for local-hosting and local/web-wide scanning
 [ccd-signal-injection-attacks](https://github.com/ssloxford/ccd-signal-injection-attacks): Source code to execute signal injection attacks against CCD image sensors
 [Zero-attacker](https://github.com/AsjadOooO/Zero-attacker): Zero-attacker is an multipurpose hacking tool with over 24 tools like token-gen, ddos and more (code public in sometime)
 [python-injector](https://github.com/pseudorandomuser/python-injector): A Python runtime code injector written in C++.
 Abandoned 2012.
+[APISecurityBestPractices](https://github.com/GitGuardian/APISecurityBestPractices): Resources to help you keep secrets (API keys, database credentials, certificates, ...) out of source code and remediate the issue in case of a leaked API key.
+Made available by GitGuardian.